MMNTM logo

 Coding as Proxy for Trust

-Even for non-coding tasks, enterprise buyers used coding benchmarks as a reliability heuristic.
 The logic: if a model can write bug-free Python—a strictly verifiable task involving logic, syntax, and planning—it's less likely to hallucinate when summarizing a legal contract or analyzing a financial report.
+Coding became a stress test for general reliability.

 The Verification Heuristic: Buyers treat performance on verifiable tasks as a proxy for trustworthiness on unverifiable tasks.
 This is why coding benchmarks predict enterprise adoption even in non-technical domains.